WOWINC/aws-sts-1/README.md

 * OSX: aws-token.sh
 * Docker: ws-tocken-docker.sh

+*Important note:  the --run_command will NOT work when run via docker, as the command will be run in the context of the container.

-*Important note:  If you specifiy a run command that has a space in the path name, you MUST escape the space.
+*Another Important note:  If you specifiy a run command that has a space in the path name, you MUST escape the space.
 For example, use the caret (^) to escape a space in a windows path:*

 ```
 aws-token.cmd --account wowinc-dev --run_command "c:\Program^ Files\RazorSQL\RazorSQL.exe
 ```